material-theme/vsc-material-theme/README.md

 <p align="center">
   <h3>
       This project is no longer under active development.
-Since Sublime Text is an obsolete software compared to other editors, please consider <a href="https://github.com/equinusocio/vsc-material-theme">Material Theme</a> for <a href="https://code.visualstudio.com/">Visual Studio Code</a>.
+Since Sublime Text is an obsolete software (for me) compared to other editors, please consider <a href="https://github.com/equinusocio/vsc-material-theme">Material Theme</a> for <a href="https://code.visualstudio.com/">Visual Studio Code</a>.
+Read the <a href="#deprecation-note">deprecation note.</a>
   <h3>

   <h5>This repo will keep approving PRs from contributors.</h5>
 </p>